webtiming/timingsrc/doc/api_sequencer.md

 ## Introduction

-> A Sequencer manages a collection of (key,[Interval](#interval)) associations, also called [Cue](#cue) objects.
-An Interval simply represents the concept of a mathematical interval, such as [12.75, 13.1>, or a singular points [3.02].

 The core idea is that programmers express temporal validity of objects by associating them with Intervals.
 For instance, a subtitle may be associated with [12.1, 17.44] indicating when the object should be *active*, in reference to some media timeline.
 Furthermore, in order to decouple Sequencers from the data model, Intervals are not directly associated with data objects, but indirectly through some unique identifier.
 For instance, programmers may use identifiers from an application specific data model as keys into a Sequencer.

-> the Sequencer manages a collection of (key,Interval) associations, where *Intervals* define when *keys* are *active* or *inactive*.
+> A Sequencer manages a collection of (key,[Interval](#interval)) associations, also called [SequencerCue](#cue) objects.
-> A (key,Interval) association is also known as a [Cue](#cue).
+An *Interval* is simply the mathematical concept [12.75, 13.1>.
+Singular points [3.02] are considered a special case of *Interval* where length is 0.
+An *Interval* defines when a *key* is *active* or *inactive*, according to a time source.

 Sequencers in the timingsrc library uses [TimingObject](http://webtiming.github.io/timingobject) as timing source.
-The main function of a Sequencer is to emit [enter](#enter) and [exit](#exit) events at the correct time, as cue intervals dynamically transition between *active* and *inactive* state.
-Sequencers also maintain a list of *active cues*, always consistent with history of event callbacks and the state of the timing object.
-The Sequencer API is to the [TrackElement](http://www.html5rocks.com/en/tutorials/track/basics/) API.
+The main function of a Sequencer is to emit [enter](#enter) and [exit](#exit) events at the correct time, as cue intervals dynamically transition between *active* and *inactive*.
+Sequencers also maintain a list of *active cues*, always consistent with the history of event callbacks and the state of the timing object.
+The Sequencer API is similar to the [TrackElement](http://www.html5rocks.com/en/tutorials/track/basics/) API.

-> the Sequencer is data agnostic and can therefore be used by any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.
+> A Sequencer is data agnostic and can therefore be used by any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.

 <a name="toc"></a>